Previous Page Next Page

 • In the performance of official duties relating to the investigation of abuse, neglect, or exploitation.

-• To determine if there is a previous or current case on a family that would keep law enforcement from releasing a child to the prospective caretaker.
+• To determine whether there is a previous or current case on a family that would keep law enforcement from releasing a child to the prospective caregiver.

 Common examples of Texas law enforcement officials include:

-• Law enforcement: police officers, deputies, sheriffs, constables, school resource officers, state troopers, Texas Rangers, Fire Marshals, and so on.
+• Law enforcement: police officers, deputies, sheriffs, constables, school resource officers, state troopers, Texas Rangers, and fire marshals.

-• Officers of the court: probation officers, parole officers, district attorneys, district attorney’s office investigators, judges, and so on.
+• Officers of the court: probation officers, parole officers, district attorneys, district attorney’s office investigators, and judges.

-• Investigators from the medical examiner’s office: medical examiners, investigators with the medical examiner’s office, and so on.
+• Investigators from the medical examiner’s office: medical examiners and investigators with the medical examiner’s office.

-For a complete list of Texas law enforcement officials (peace officers), see the Code of Criminal Procedure §2.12.
+For a complete list of Texas law enforcement officials, see the Texas Code of Criminal Procedure, Section 2.12.

-DFPS and the Austin Police Department (APD) have a memorandum of understanding that allows SWI to give limited case history information to the APD Victim Services division.
-This is the only victim services division to which SWI can release this information.
-APD Victim Services may request this information only to help identify potential placement options for children.
+DFPS and the Austin Police Department (APD) have a memorandum of understanding (MOU) that allows SWI to give limited case history information to the APD Victim Services division.
+APD Victim Services is the only victim services division to which SWI can release information.
+APD Victim Services may request information only to help identify potential placement options for children.

 Verify the Requester’s Employment

-When Texas law enforcement or APD Victim Services requests case history information, the intake specialist asks the requester for a main department employment phone number or dispatch, and then places the requestor on hold and verifies the requestor’s employment by:
+When Texas law enforcement or APD Victim Services requests case history information, the intake specialist:

-• Calling the employment phone number on another line.
+• Calls the employment or dispatch phone number on another line.

-• Verifying that the requester is employed with the department in the stated capacity.
+• Verifies the requester is employed with the department in the stated capacity.

 If the intake specialist can’t verify the requester’s employment, he or she does not: